 It is usual to start with barbecue charcoal; English charcoal burns the best and contains no chemicals.
-We use Charcoal from the Bulworthy project.
+We use local Devon made Charcoal.
 Some people have no problems burning ordinary dry logs split up small (ash or willow is best) but others find them tricky and they can smoke.

 Do I need planning permission for my barbecue lodge?

 In most cases you should not need planning permission, however we advise that you check with your local planning authority.
 For advice look at this website planningportal.

 What kind of foundations need to be prepared?

 A concrete base with air vents needs to be in place prior to erecting the cabin.
 Alternatively a wooden frame base can be made with a decked area on the top - ideal for a sloping area.
 Click here for details or please get in touch for a chat about the best base for your particular site.

 Yes.
 We offer a guarantee of 10 years on the timber walls and roof on all lodges that have been constructed by us and if they have been properly treated with wood stains and sealant and sit on a suitably constructed base that does not allow any water to get underneath the lodge.